 If you choose Database and Media Backup, or Database Backup, this box will show up.
 In case you want to change your store into maintenance mode, tick Put store on the maintenance during backup creation.
 After that, customers can not access your site and place any orders during the backup process.

-If you choose System Backup, there is an additional option for you to Exclude the media folder from backup.
+In case you choose System Backup, there is an additional option for you to Exclude the media folder from backup.

 Finally, you will receive a notification when the backup process finishes, and the list of files will be shown in the table.